AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 #### Cohort Report Builder {#cohortrb}

 Unlike the Visual Report Builder, [the Cohort Report Builder](../dev-reports/cohort-rpt-bldr.md) is meant for a single purpose - analyzing and identifying behavioral trends of similar user groups over time.
-Using the Cohort Report Builder doesn't require any SQL savvy, so you can dive right in without hesitation if you're just starting out.
+Using the Cohort Report Builder doesn't require any SQL savvy, so you can dive right in without hesitation if you are just starting out.

 |**This is perfect for...**|**This isn't so great for...**|
 |Intermediate/advanced analysts|**Beginners** - you'll need practice defining cohorts.|